 The architect of this building was the famous Aníbal González – one of the authors of the world-famous Plaza de España in Seville (another must-see place in Andalusia!).

-The illustrations on the tiles depict different stories and historic personalities from the past.
+The illustrations on the tiles depict different stories and historical personalities from the past.
 The building has three arch-shaped entrances and many columns.

 Definitely pay a visit to this building inside as the design and the architecture (and especially the tiles!) are just as impressive as the outside!
 This building was one of my favorite finds in Jerez de la Frontera!